-Egress research has shown that 85% of organisations using Microsoft 365 have had an email data breach in the last 12 months.
-We also found that these organisations are experiencing more incidents than those without Microsoft 365, plus their IT leaders were more concerned about the future of remote working and being able to protect client data.
+Egress research has shown that 85% of organisations have had an outbound email data breach in the last 12 months.
+67% of IT leaders also acknowledged an increase in the number of incidents compared with pre-pandemic rates of data loss.
+They were also highly concerned about the future of remote working and being able to protect client data.

-Download your report to keep for a full understanding of Microsoft 365’s security blind spot.
+Download your report to keep for a full understanding of email DLP in Microsoft 365.

 How often is data being leaked?

-Organisations using Microsoft 365 have seen a 67% increase in data leaks via email since March 2020 – compared to just 32% of the businesses who don’t use it.
+Organisations have seen a 67% increase in data leaks via email since March 2020.
 And these aren’t one-off incidents.
-We also learned that 15% of Microsoft 365 organisations had been breached over 500 times during that same time period.
+We learned that 15% of organisations had been breached over 500 times during that same time period.

 What are the impacts?

-28% of IT leaders from Microsoft 365 organisations told us client data was the most likely type to be leaked compared to 10% of IT leaders who weren’t using Microsoft 365 – so it’s not surprising that clients are taking notice.
+28% of IT leaders told us client data was the most likely type to be leaked compared – so it’s not surprising that clients are taking notice.

-Microsoft 365 provides some native safeguards to prevent email data loss, but they’re based on traditional static DLP rules.
-Like all traditional solutions, these rules simply aren’t intelligent enough to dynamically mitigate incidents in the way current email use requires.
-Out of the IT leaders we spoke to using static DLP tools within Microsoft 365, a staggering 100% of respondents were frustrated by its use.
+Static DLP technologies can mitigate some email data loss incidents – but alone they’re not enough to dynamically mitigate incidents in the way current email use requires.
+Out of the IT leaders we spoke to using static DLP, an incredible 100% of respondents were frustrated by its use.

 In a remote-first world (where email is being relied on more heavily than ever before) traditional DLP solutions have been unable to combat the rising tide of email data loss.
-Our findings show that IT leaders from Microsoft 365 organisations are more concerned about the risks associated with both remote working and employees working from mobile devices.
+Our findings show that IT leaders are more concerned than ever about the risks associated with both remote working and employees working from mobile devices.

 With remote working here to stay, businesses need solutions they can trust to keep digital communication channels secure and allow them to share content confidently.

-There’s no doubt that Microsoft 365 is a useful productivity tool – but it needs a complementary (and intelligent) solution to combat the issue of outbound email.
+There’s no doubt that Microsoft 365 is a useful productivity tool – but its native security functionality needs a complementary (and intelligent) solution to combat the issue of outbound email.
 The only way to truly prevent human-activated breaches is through technology that understands human behaviour.

-Intelligent Email Security uses machine learning to adapt to each individual user’s patterns of working and sharing data, whether they’re remote or in the office.
-This allows it to detect the context-driven incidents that slip through the net with traditional rules-based DLP such as Microsoft 365.
+Intelligent Email Security uses machine learning to adapt to each individual user’s working patterns and sharing data, whether they’re remote or in the office.
+This allows it to detect the context-driven incidents.

 Intelligent ‘human layer security’ should be a key component of every organisation’s security strategy going forward, allowing them to both protect data and help employees to remain productive.

-Interested in the full story on Microsoft 365’s security blind spot?
+Interested in the full story on email data loss in Microsoft 365?
 Download your full report to keep for all the latest statistics on outbound email risk – plus industry-leading advice on how to keep your organisation secure from email data loss.